 The largest gothic church in the northern part of Mazovia began to be built in 1504.
 The founder was Anna Radziwiłł, wife of the duke of Mazovia Konrad II Rudy and her sons: Janusz and Stanisław.
 The local patron and canon of the cathedral chapter in Płock – Jan Wojsławski is considered the proper patron of the building.
 The vaults were ready in 1526, but the finishing works lasted four more years, and the consecration was made by bishop Andrzej Krzycki in 1530.
+Soon after, around the middle of the 16th century, work resumed, the church was vaulted and converted into a pseudo-basilica.

 In the nave of the church, stellar and net vaults were used, while in the aisles, diamond ones.
 The whole church surprises with the scale and diligence of performance, quite unusual in the Mazovia region.
 A number of solutions, for example impressive diamond vaults, prove the impact of Gdańsk buildings.
+In the attic above the vault of the nave, the intended originally, pointed arched windows and the notches of the unrealized basilica vault are preserved.

 Architektura gotycka w Polsce, red.
 T. Mroczko i M. Arszyński, Warszawa 1995.